MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/offloading-the-segmentation-of-large-tcp-packets.md

 The following assumptions and restrictions apply to processing IP and TCP headers for any LSO-capable miniport driver regardless of version:

-- The MF bit in the IP header of the large TCP packet that the TCP/IP transport offloaded won't be set, and the Fragment Offset in the IP header will be zero.
+- The MF bit in the IP header of the large TCP packet that the TCP/IP transport offloaded won't be set, and the fragment offset in the IP header will be zero.

 - The **URG**, **RST**, and **SYN** flags in the TCP header of the large TCP packet will not be set, and the urgent offset (pointer) in the TCP header will be zero.